-If a piece of equipment is to be fabricated, the cost of its components plus, all materials, labor, supplies, and services from outside vendors or authorized internal recharge activities provided by campus recharge units (see list of recharge units and rates) used in the fabrication process are exempt from indirect costs, if all of the following three requirements are met:
+If a piece of equipment is to be fabricated, the cost of its components plus all materials, labor, supplies, and services from outside vendors or authorized internal recharge activities provided by campus recharge units used in the fabrication process are exempt from indirect costs if all of the following three requirements are met:

-iii. the item has a useful life expectancy of more than one year.
+- The item has a useful life expectancy of more than one year

 If the fabricated item has a life expectancy of less than one year, it does not meet the definition of equipment and all fabrication costs are subject to indirect costs.

-Use the following account codes to record fabrication costs on Contracts & Grant expenditures:
+Please use the following account codes to record fabrication costs on contracts and grants expenditures.

 54231 Inventorial/Capitalized Fabrication Costs of Equipment